 This model prioritizes lightweight, without skimping too much on comfort.
-The peak height of many UL tents typically rises to a single point.
-In practical terms, this means that only one person can sit up and only directly in the middle of the tent (see the NEMO Hornet Elite).
+The peak height of many UL tents typically rises to a single, small point.
+In practical terms, this means that only one person can sit up and only directly in the middle of the tent.

-The Tiger Wall is different; the cross pole expands the canopy, which creates an interior with enough space for two people to sit up at the same time — a small, but potentially critical feature for long distance hikers.
+The Tiger Wal UL2l is different; the cross pole expands the canopy, which creates an interior with enough space for two people to sit up at the same time — a small, but potentially critical feature for long distance hikers.

-The vestibules are a little on the small side, but there is still enough room to tuck away a mid-sized pack and hiking boots without having too much exposed to the elements.
+The vestibules are a little on the small side, but there is still enough room to tuck away a mid-sized pack and hiking boots without having too much exposure to the elements.

 Ease of Setup

 This model offers a traditional setup for a semi-freestanding tent, but also has a couple of trickier-to-navigate features.
-It has a single, DAC Featherlite pole that provides the primary structure, with a perpendicular cross pole that widens the tent ceiling.
+It has DAC Featherlite poles that provide the primary structure, with a perpendicular cross pole that widens the tent ceiling.
 It requires two stakes at the foot end to set up fully.

-We like Big Agnes' color-coded poles, which make it easy to know which poles connect to which grommets.
+We like Big Agnes' color-coded system, which makes it easy to know which poles connect to which grommets.
 Attaching the fly can be a little more challenging than we prefer.
 There are no tension adjusters at the foot (an otherwise typical feature of backpacking tents), which means that you often have to do a little finagling at the head to get it just right.
 The fly also has two tiny "pockets" for both ends of the cross pole.
-There is so much tension at those two points that these pockets are made from an extremely durable webbing; however, that means the static material is also very difficult to manipulate, and hard to set up properly.
+These pockets are under a lot of tension in use, so the manufacturer used a heavy webbing material to make them, which is tough to manipulate and hard to set up correctly.